morteza/morteza/README.md

 2. [Full Citation for Publication 2](Publication Link)
 3. [Full Citation for Publication 3](Publication Link)

-_A complete list of my publications can be found [here](Link to Google Scholar Profile, ResearchGate, or other citation platform)._

 ## 💻 Skills

 - **Programming Languages:** [Languages, e.g., Python, R, C++]